dvhb/dvhb-hybrid/docs/tutorial.rst

     $ pip install django aioworkers
     $ django-admin startproject tutorial .

-Project structure will be look like this:
+Project structure will look like this:

 .. code-block:: none